Speak English or Die: Reception

 Speak English or Die was well received and is considered one of the greatest and most influential crossover thrash albums of all time, according to sources such as Punk News and Ultimate Guitar.
 Allmusic gave the album 4.5 stars out of 5 and said, "S.O.D.'s Speak English or Die was an important record in the fusion of hardcore punk with thrash and speed metal".

 Speak English or Die has sold over one million copies worldwide.

+In 2009 the album was inducted into the Decibel Hall of Fame.